saiga006/Cpp_3D_Occupancy_Grid_Course_Project/README.md

 # 3D Occupancy Grid Mapping from LiDAR Scans

-This is a C++ Uni Bonn course project for SoSe 25, which demonstrates the creation of a 3D occupancy grid map from a series of LiDAR scans and vehicle poses.
+This is a C++ Uni Bonn course project for SoSe 25, which demonstrates the creation of a 3D occupancy grid map from a series of LiDAR scans taken from the LiDAR sensor - Hesai XT-32, which is a 32-beam spinning 3D LiDAR, mounted on a ClearPath Husky robotic platform.
 It leverages modern C++17 features, the Eigen library for efficient linear algebra, and the Open3D library for visualization.

 The application processes a dataset of point clouds, determines the optimal grid size and resolution, and then integrates each scan to build a map of the environment, distinguishing between free and occupied space.